loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

     If in doubt revoke access to the key at [https://developer.apple.com/account/resources/authkeys/list](https://developer.apple.com/account/resources/authkeys/list) and generate a new one.

-To show the QR Code, go into Remote settings and click the button Export Remote Settings as QR Code and the QR code will show on screen.
-This process works for both Loop and for Trio, with the generated QR Code specific to the app that is being followed.
+To show the QR Code, go into Remote settings on the phone that is already configured for remote control.
+Click the button Export Remote Settings as QR Code and the QR code will show on screen.

+> This process works for both Loop Remote Control and for Trio Remote Control, with the generated QR Code specific to the app that is being followed.

 ![Export settings](img/export-settings.png){width="600"}
 {align="center"}